opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 Are you beginning to understand _why_ this godforsaken language makes me so irrationally upset?!

 {{
-    figure(src="marie.jpg", caption="POSIX was a mistake.", alt="Shot of Marie Kondo captioned: 'this does not spark joy'.")
+    figure(src="marie.jpg", caption="POSIX was a mistake.", alt="Shot of Marie Kondo captioned: 'this one does not spark joy'.")
 }}

 <!-- ## Section about how fucked quotes are -->